Available Lion Cubs

-Cubs stay with their mothers for about two years, by which stage they have joined the pride’s hunting trips.
+Cubs stay with their mothers for about two years, in conclusion, by that stage, they have joined the pride’s hunting trips.

-After one to two years of nomadic life these young males drive out the resident males of a pride and take over the females.
+After one to two years of nomadic life, these young males will drive out the resident males of a pride , therefore taking over their females.

-Females prefer their pride to have a large male coalition because it reduces the number of cubs lost to infanticide at take-overs.
+Females prefer their pride to have a large male coalition,as a result reduces the number of cubs lost to infanticide at take-overs.

 The displaced male lions seldom live long since they no longer have lionesses to hunt for them.